Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 3. Heart Disease

-Finally, you need to do a low sodium diet if you’re at risk of heart disease.
-Heart disease is a term to group several types of heart conditions.
-Some of the most common types are coronary artery disease, heart arrhythmias, heart disease, and valve disease.
+Finally, you need a low-sodium diet if you’re at risk of heart disease.
+Heart disease is a term used to group several types of heart conditions.
+The most common types are coronary artery disease, heart arrhythmias, heart disease, and valve disease.

 Overconsumption of sodium increases your fluid retention, increasing your blood pressure.
 This can make your heart work harder to pump blood, leading to an overworking heart.
 It can then lead to heart disease or stroke.

-It showed that those with a restriction of around 1,500 mg of salt per day reduced their systolic blood pressure by 8.9 mmHg.
+It showed that those with a restriction of around 1,500 mg of salt daily reduced their systolic blood pressure by 8.9 mmHg.
 It also showed that for each 1,000 mg of salt reduction, there was a reduction of 0.94 mmHg in their systolic blood pressure.

-Hence, if you are looking to decrease the symptoms of heart disease, a reduction in your blood pressure is mandatory.
-Look to consume no more than one teaspoon of sodium per day, even better if you can consume only half a teaspoon.
+Hence, if you want to decrease heart disease symptoms, reducing your blood pressure is mandatory.
+Look to consume no more than one teaspoon of sodium per day; it is even better if you can consume only half a teaspoon.